A Quantum Detectable Byzantine Agreement Protocol using only EPR pairs: The player EPRQDBA protocol

 \subsection{The $n$ player entanglement verification phase}

-This phase is crucial because the entire protocol is based on entanglement.
+This phase is extremely important because the entire protocol is based on entanglement.
 If entanglement is not guaranteed, then agreement cannot not be guaranteed either.

-Obviously, the verification process can lead to two dramatically different outcomes.
+The~verification process can lead to two dramatically different outcomes.
 If entanglement verification is successfully established, then the EPRQDBA protocol is certain to achieve agreement.
-If the verification fails, then proper distribution of entanglement was This could be attributed either to noisy quantum channels or insidious sabotage by an active adversary.
-Whatever the true reason is, the only viable solution is to abort the current execution of the protocol, and initiate the whole procedure again from scratch, after taking some corrective measures.
+Failure of verification implies absence of the necessary entanglement.
+This~may be attributed either to noisy quantum channels or insidious sabotage by an active adversary.
+Whatever the true reason is, the only viable solution is to abort the current execution of the protocol, and initiate the whole procedure again from scratch, after taking some corrective~measures.

-Due to its paramount importance this phase has been extensively analyzed in the literature.
-The EPRQDBA protocol does not deviate from the sophisticated methods that have already been described in previous works, such as \cite{Fitzi2001}, \cite{Cabello2003}, \cite{Neigovzen2008}, \cite{Feng2019}, \cite{Qu2023}.

-Therefore, and in order to avoid unnecessary repetitions, we refer the reader to the previously cited bibliography for all the details necessary for the successful implementation of this phase.
+One should not underestimate the significance of this phase.
+Many previous papers have comprehensively and thoroughly studied this phase.
+The~EPRQDBA protocol subscribes to the sophisticated methods that have already been described in the literature, such as~\cite{Fitzi2001,Cabello2003,Neigovzen2008,Feng2019,Qu2023}.
+The interested reader may consult these works and the references therein for further analysis.